AndrewSkywalker6666/DRL-Autopilot/dev_notes/paper/paper_reading.md

 5. my comments

    * amazing idea
-   * training process should be studied in detail in the future, also look at RNN and transfer learning (refer to TODOs)
+   * training process should be studied in detail in the future, also look at RNN and transfer learning

 ## Flying through a narrow gap using neural network: an end-to-end planning and control approach (HKU & HKUST)